Download the audio (right click link, save as)

 This charming fable by Aesop is retold here in the voice of a simple country mouse.
 His uncle tempts him to come to the bright city, but he soon finds that its pleasures come with dangers.

 If you like this story, you can also hear it in a verse which Natasha read some time ago.
-This version has been adapted by Bertie.

 Read by Natasha.
 Duration 8.43.

 I don’t mind admitting that I’m a simple sort of mouse.
 I live inside a nice cosy log by the side of a field.
 My needs are not great.
 A few sunflower seeds or wheat stalks will do me for a meal.
 For a special treat, the farmer sometimes leaves me some crumbs of bread and cheese from his lunch.
 When I am thirsty, I drink from the bubbling stream.
-I swear that that pure cold water is the freshest, most delicious taste in the world.
+I swear that pure cold water is the freshest, most delicious taste in the world.
 Finer than champagne even – and I don’t just mean that as a boast or a figure of speech.
 I tried champagne once – so I know what I’m talking about.

 How did a poor simple country mouse like myself try champagne?
 Well, I shall tell you.